fuyuncat/rquery/README.md

             - // quotes a regular expression pattern string to parse the content; <br />
             - w/<WildCardExpr>/[quoters/] quotes wildcard expression to parse the content, wildcard '\*' stands for a field, e.g. w/\*abc\*,\*/. substrings between two \* are the spliters, spliter between quoters will be skipped; <br />
             - d/<Delmiter>/[quoters/][r][s] quotes delmiter to parse the content, Delmiter splits fields, delmiter between quoters will be skipped, flag r means the delmiter is repeatable; flag s means the leading&trail space will be reserved when the delmiter is space. e.g. d/ /""/ <br />
+            - l: to parse the whole line as a single field. <br />
          - set <field datatype [date format],...> : Set field data type.
 Supported data types: LONG, INTEGER, DOUBLE, STRING, DATE.<br />
          - filter <filter conditions> : Filter the parsed records<br />
          - extrafilter <extra filter conditions> : Provide filter conditions to filt the resultset. @N refer to Nth selection of the result set.<br />